codecraftingtools/codecraftingtools.github.io/src/workflow/workflow.rst

 ----------------------------

-After defining the component messaging interfaces, the next step is to provide declarations for each primitive component that is implemented in an external programming language.
+After defining the component messaging interfaces, the next step is to provide declarations for each primitive C++ component.

 .. literalinclude:: HVAC/Heating/Element.pi
    :caption: